croquet/microverse/staging/docs/Development.md

 Therefore, creating a Croquet Microverse world means to arrange your 3D objects in the world, including the terrain model, and specify behaviors to some objects.
 Other user can join a world where you can collaboratively create it.
 Once you are satisfied, the world definition can be saved into a file, or card specifications can be extracted to the world file.

 ## Start a demo world
 You can specify the starting point of a session by giving a URL parameter `?world=`.
 If the value for this parameter does not end with `.vrse`, the value is interpreted as the name of a file in the `worlds` directory, and corresponding `.js` file is used.
 If the value ends with .vrse, it is interpreted as a URL for a .json file saved from the Save menu.
-The JSON file can be a URL for a public place like Github Gist.
+The JSON file can be a URL for a public place like GitHub Gist.

 One of the demo worlds in the repository is called `tutorial1`, and can be entered by opening <http://localhost:9684/?world=tutorial1>